Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 Take Photos at the Piazza San Marco

-Piazza San Marco, also called St. Mark’s Square is located at the heart of the city.
+The Piazza is also called St. Mark’s Square is at the heart of the city.

 This square offers you the unique vantage point from which you may take photos, videos, and other memorable moments.

-Being located at the heart of the city, you will find it easier and more convenient to travel to just about any other corner of the city as you may so wish.
+Being located at the heart of the city, you will find it easier and more convenient to travel to just about any other corner of the town as you may so wish.

-As stated, Venice has a rich Christian heritage by reason of having played a vital part in the advancement of the sect in years past.
+As stated, Venice has a rich Christian heritage because of having played a vital part in the advancement of the sect in years past.

-Your visit to the city is therefore incomplete without a stopover at the St. Mark’s Basilica.
-This is an iconic structure that doubles up as the Cathedral church of the Roman Catholic Archdiocese of Venice.
+Your visit is, therefore, incomplete without a stopover at the St. Mark’s Basilica.
+That is an iconic structure that doubles up as the Cathedral church of the Roman Catholic Archdiocese of Venice.

 You may wish to pop in the building to meditate.
-Alternatively, you may also consider capturing its marble floors, mosaic walls, and cavernous gilded interior on camera.
+Alternatively, you may also consider capturing its marble floors, mosaic walls, and hollow gilded interior on camera.
 An on-site museum exists nearby.

 You may also wish to get in and explore the past of the city as part of your 2 days in Venice itinerary.